Sardanapalo: Scene 4

 At the height of the lovers' passion, Beleso—an elder statesman—arrives suddenly, warning of war.
-He chides the king for not taking his role seriously, for forgetting his people's needs, and ignoring the ‘inner voice of duty’.
-A band of rebel Satraps are readying forces against the empire, and Beleso invokes the ancient kings of Assyria in disgust (‘witness the error of your successor, forgetting the sceptre for a base slave mistress’) before urging the king to fight: ‘set aside the distaff, grasp the sword!’
-Sardanapalo hesitates, fearing that violence leads only to the suffering of innocents (‘every glory is a lie, if it must be bought with the weeping of afflicted humankind’).
+He chides the king for not taking his role seriously, for forgetting his people's needs, and ignoring the "inner voice of duty".
+A band of rebel Satraps are readying forces against the empire, and Beleso invokes the ancient kings of Assyria in disgust ("witness the error of your successor, forgetting the sceptre for a base slave mistress") before urging the king to fight: "set aside the distaff, grasp the sword!"
+Sardanapalo hesitates, fearing that violence leads only to the suffering of innocents ("every glory is a lie, if it must be bought with the weeping of afflicted humankind").
 In a lyric aside, Mirra wonders aloud why he is hesitating, and seeks to reawaken his noble valour through her sensuous appeal.
 Finally, he is persuaded, and agrees to resist the rebels with force.
 A closing trio sees the king growing more contented as military ruler, Mirra praising his new noble demeanour, and Beleso beating the drums of war as the army mobiles and begins to march into battle.

 First edition

-Initial comments on Liszt's manuscript had declared it 'a series of sketches' (1911).
+Initial comments on Liszt's manuscript had declared it "a series of sketches" (1911).
 But in 2016, musicologist David Trippett discovered that the music and libretto are both decipherable and continuous, constituting the first act of Liszt's planned three-act opera.
 Two separate editions of Liszt's manuscript were published in 2019: a critical edition for the Neue Liszt Ausgabe, and an orchestrated performing edition (Schott) that draws critically on all Liszt's indications and cues for orchestration.
-No music or libretto text is known to exist for Acts 2–3.
+No music or libretto text is known to exist for acts 2 and 3.
 The manuscript N4 was digitised and made available online by Klassik Stiftung Weimar in 2019.

-In 2022, scholarly reviews of the critical edition appeared in Notes and the Research Chronicle of the Royal Musical Society.
+In 2022, scholarly reviews of the critical edition appeared in the journal Notes and the Royal Musical Association Research Chronicle.